DAY CAMPS AT THE RANCH

 Lessons are level appropriate to each group.
 We have a nice balance between learning and play.
 Campers will also enjoy arena games and trail rides throughout the week.

 Campers at our summer day camps will learn about feed sources for our ranch horses and stock.
 We will learn to grow hydroponic barley fodder which is a major nutritional supplement for all our stock.
-They will develop feed plans, learn the importance of barn care, and draw plans for their dream barn.
+Learning the importance of proper nutrition, caring for our barn and tack are strong elements of our camp.
+We believe in educating young people about all parts of owning a horse.

-Kids at our day camps will spend time in the gardens learning about soil nutrition importance of composting soils.
+Youth spend time in the gardens learning about soil nutrition importance of composting.
 We have several hothouses we care for while on the ranch.
 During Alaska’s abundant growing season, we will focus on broccoli, zucchini, cabbages, kale, and lettuces, snap peas (my favorite) and potatoes.
-Our farm favorites are in the berry patch where we grow two kinds of raspberries, strawberries, rhubarbs and crab apples.
+Our farm favorites are in the berry patch where we grow two kinds of raspberries, strawberries, rhubarbs and crab apples and blue berries.

-After harvesting, your camper may spend time in Candy’s cookhouse learning to can, make jam or other tasty goodies to share or bring home.
+spend time in the cookhouse learning to can, make jam, crisps and pies to share or bring home.
 The cookhouse is a great place to meet, chat, and hear about each other’s day.
 This is where parents meet staff to pick up and drop off, and where we will spend meals together.

 Things To Know

 With so many dietary needs arising, lunches will not be provided.
 Please pack labeled water bottles & large nutritious lunch and snacks.
-Light snacks will be provided.
+Light snacks may be provided depending on current health mandates.
 Make sure your child is dressed in long pants and boots or sneakers for riding and also has appropriate gear for the weather.
+Absolutely no riding in sandals.
+Our daily cleaned equestrian helmets are available for your child to use.
+If you choose to bring your own, please make sure that it is a regulation equestrian helmet and labeled with your child’s name.